pubky/pubky-knowledge-base/Explore/PubkyCore/Homeserver.md

 Homeservers expose event streams for clients to sync data changes:

+- `GET /events-stream` — SSE real-time stream with user and path filters.
+Primary event API, used by clients to subscribe to specific users on third-party homeservers without processing unwanted traffic
-- `GET /events/` — Paginated event feed (cursor-based, 1000 events per batch)
+- `GET /events/` — Legacy paginated event feed for all users on the homeserver (cursor-based, 1000 events per batch)
-- `GET /events-stream` — Server-Sent Events (SSE) real-time stream

-Used by clients like [[PubkyBackup|Pubky Backup]] to stay in sync.
-Note: the SSE broadcast channel is per-instance, so horizontal scaling requires architectural changes (e.g., Redis pub/sub).

 ## Transport Security